anar-bastanov/nasm-console-snake/README.md

 This repository contains a terminal-based Snake game implemented in x86-64 assembly using NASM.
 The project is fully cross-platform and runs in the command-line interface (CLI) without requiring any external libraries.

-The internal logic is built on top of a custom calling convention called `__anrc64`, designed for NASM-based x86-64 projects.
-The full specification is available in [`docs/CONVENTION.md`](docs/CONVENTION.md).
+This project uses the `__anrc64` calling convention, documented in [`CONVENTION.md`](docs/CONVENTION.md).

 A visual demonstration of the game and additional documentation are available on the [GitHub Wiki](https://github.com/anar-bastanov/nasm-console-snake/wiki).

 ## Features

-* Written entirely in x86-64 NASM assembly
+* Entirely written in x86-64 NASM assembly
-* Cross-platform, Linux and Windows support
+* Cross-platform: Linux and Windows supported
 * Terminal-based gameplay with real-time input
-* Minimal dependencies, runs directly in the CLI
+* Minimal dependencies: runs directly in the CLI
-* Simple Makefile-based build system
+* Makefile-based build system
-* Modular source structure for easier extension
+* Modular codebase for easier extension

 ## Building

-Instructions for assembling and running the project on supported platforms are provided in the [`BUILD.md`](docs/BUILD.md) file.
+Build instructions for supported platforms are available in [`BUILD.md`](docs/BUILD.md).

 ## License
 Copyright &copy; 2025 Anar Bastanov